 No matter what your current expenses or spending habits look like, there are a few basic tips that you can follow to help you stop spending money.

 We recently asked our Facebook followers to share their best advice on how to stop spending money, and we got some great responses!
 In this article, we’ll take a look at some of our favorite ways to avoid overspending, stop impulse buys and steer clear of spending triggers.

 The first step to stop spending money is finding out where your cash could and should be going.

 If you don’t already have a monthly budget in place, be sure to set one up immediately.
 You can use our free budget worksheet to get started.
 Also, be sure to check out these three apps to help manage your money.

-Finally, once your budget is up and running, begin setting small financial goals for yourself.
-This could include building up your emergency fund, paying off a debt or saving up for a trip or big purchase.
-Savings goals are a great way to help you stay motivated, and they can inspire you to not make any unnecessary purchases.
+Once your budget is up and running, begin setting small financial goals for yourself.
+This could include building up your emergency fund, paying off a debt or saving up for a trip or a big purchase.
+Savings goals are a great way to help you stay motivated, and they can inspire you to stop making unnecessary purchases.